Updated: Oct 31

 Many scholars in Anglo-Saxon studies, have noted that there is no literary mention of human sacrifice amongst the Anglo-Saxon Heathens.
 Marilyn Dunn and David Wilson in particular have stated this in their books.
 (Dunn, Marilyn (2009).
 The Christianization of the Anglo-Saxons c.597–c.700: Discourses of Life, Death and Afterlife.
 London and New York: Continuum.) & (Wilson, David (1992).
 Anglo-Saxon Paganism.
 London and New York: Routledge.
 ISBN 0-415-01897-8).
 Remember though, that absence in written sources does not necessarily prove absence in history.
 While there are no Anglo-Saxon mentions of human sacrifice, we do have some continental Saxon references to human sacrifice.

-Sidonius, is the first to mention human sacrifice among the Saxons in Saxony.
+Sidonius, is the first to mention human sacrifice among the Saxons.
 Sidonius is a saint who died in 489 AD.
-Sidonius' “Nine Books of Letters” is according to one important Saxon scholar Eric Goldberg "the single most important surviving author from fifth-century Gaul."
+Sidonius' “Nine Books of Letters” is according to one important Saxon scholar Dr. Eric Goldberg "the single most important surviving author from fifth-century Gaul."
 (The Fall of the Roman Empire Revisited: Sidonius Apollinaris and His Crisis of Identity Archived September 2, 2009, at the Wayback Machine.)
 Some scholars either accept or dismiss Sidonius’ mention of the Saxons, mainly based on how they view the Latin in which he wrote.
-Let’s take a look, note that the Latin words are in parenthesis:
+Let’s take a look at what Sidonius recorded about the Saxons and human sacrifice, note that the Latin words are in parenthesis:

 “When the Saxons prepare to set out from their homeland (patriam), their custom (mos) dictates they sacrifice one-tenth of their prisoners.
-The victims are chosen by lot and killed by water or crucifixion. (per aquales et cruciarias poenas)” Some translate this last phrase very differently, instead of "killed by water or crucifixion" they translate it as: "They were made to die by torturous drowning."
+The victims are chosen by lot and killed by water or crucifixion. (per aquales et cruciarias poenas)” Some translate this last phrase very differently, instead of "killed by water or crucifixion" they translate it as: "they were made to die by torturous drowning."
 (Sidonius, Apoll, “Nine Books of Letters” ep, vi.
 Lib.8, as quoted from Page 192 of “The History of the Anglo-Saxons” Volume 1 by Sharon Turner).
+Please note, the word "excruciating" is cognate to the Latin word "crucifixion."
 PLEASE NOTE: This is a reference that does suggest that the Saxons did not sacrifice their own people, but prisoners (of war) to their Gods.

 In terms of the Latin, this is rather simple, if Sidonius is saying that the Saxons engaged in crucifixion, he is obviously wrong, as this was not a practice known to Germanic tribes.
-If Sidonius is saying that the Saxons drowned human sacrifices in a torturous way, that is at least plausible.
-(This being said though, the Old Saxon Heliand Poem refers to human sacrifice by the Saxons, and the use of water is not mentioned in this very large work (two and a half times the size of the Old English Poem “Beowulf”) with many references to Saxon human sacrifices to Uuoden.)
+If Sidonius is saying that the Saxons drowned human sacrifices in a torturous way, that is at least plausible, and backed by archaeological evidence of bog sacrifices.
+(This being said though, the Old Saxon Heliand Poem refers to human sacrifice by the Saxons, and the use of water is not mentioned in this very large work (two and a half times the size of the Old English Poem “Beowulf”).
+The Old Saxon Heliand has many references to Saxon human sacrifices to Uuoden.
+This being said, Sidonius' statement may only refer to Saxons sailing the North Sea as Pirates, and this could be the reason Old Saxon poetry doesn't mention this practice.

 The Saxons lost a thirty-three-year war of independence against Charlemagne, King of the Christian Franks.
-The Saxon goal of this war is very clear and not debated by historians: The Saxons wanted to remain Heathen, and free from foreign Frankish rule.
+The Saxon goal of this war is very clear and not debated by historians: The Saxons wanted to remain Heathen, and free from foreign Frankish-Christian rule.
 When the Saxons lost the Saxon Wars, Charlemagne forced three different capitularies and one law code called “The Lex Saxonum” on the Saxons.
 The goal of the Lex Saxonum was to take away Heathen law and force upon the Saxons Christian law.
+These laws outlaw human sacrifice.

 Sentence #9 of the Lex Saxonum (the Law code forced upon the Heathen Saxons in 797 AD, states the following: “If anyone shall have sacrificed a man to the devil, and after the manner of the Pagans shall have presented him as a victim to the demons, let him be punished by death."

 This is an interesting sentence.
 It proves that the Christians did believe that the Saxon Gods did exist, but that they were relegated to being deceitful spirits called “demons” and “the devil.”
-It also proves that the Franks at least thought that Saxons did human sacrifice.
-(On a side note, animal sacrifice is not mentioned in the Lex Saxonum, because the Christians understood Heathen animal sacrifice as killing dinner and sharing it with the Ancestors and Gods, which was not "sacrifice" in the Biblical sense, as Heathens did not "burn the sacrifice on an altar in the Jewish Temple" like Old Testament sacrifice in the book of Leviticus and other Old Testament books.
-The Germanic tribes did not WASTE animals, but the skins were used for clothing, and part of the meat was shared with the Ancestors/Gods, which is a meal.
-And it is VERY interesting that the Christians did not accuse the Saxons of doing Animal Sacrifice!!!)
+It also proves that the Franks thought that Saxons did human sacrifice.
+(On a side note, animal sacrifice is not mentioned in the Lex Saxonum, my belief is because the Christians understood Heathen blot as killing dinner and sharing blood with the Ancestors and Gods, which was not "sacrifice" in the Biblical sense.
+The Germanic tribes did not WASTE animals burning them on altars in the manner of Biblical sacrifice, but the skins were used by Germanic peoples for clothing, and the blood was shared with the Ancestors/Gods, followed by a meal.
+It is VERY interesting that the Christians did not accuse the Saxons of doing Animal Sacrifice, nor did they forbid it in the Lex Saxonum.

 Please note as well, any Christians complaining that Heathens did human sacrifice should stop for a minute, and THINK, as Jesus himself, the center of Christian religion is indeed a human sacrifice, or some odd form of deicide or suicide.

-Now most ASSume that since the Saxons did human sacrifice, that they sacrificed their own people to their Gods.
+These sources imply the Saxons performed human sacrifice, that they sacrificed their own people to their Gods.
 I disagree with this, per the quote above.
 The Saxons felt they were descended from Sassnoth, son of Uuoden (see the Genealogy of the Kings of Essex, 8th century).
 Therefore, sacrificing their own Saxon children or sons to their Ancestral Gods would be sacrilege.
 Uuoden (Odin), Thunaer (Thor) and Sassnoth (or Saexneat) were war Deities as well as tribal deities.
 Prisoners of war were sacrificed.
 There are MANY examples of this in the Old Saxon Heliand, where men are sacrificed on trees with rope.
 They were just hung on trees (as Uuoden hung himself on a tree) and pierced with spears (Uuoden's weapon).
 The Old Saxon Heliand was written circa 830 AD.
 The Lex Saxonum was written in 797 AD.
 When Christ is crucified in the Old Saxon Heliend Poem, he is both nailed to a cross, and hung on a tree with rope, as the Saxons did not understand Roman crucifixion.
 Therefore, first time Gospel hearing Heathen Saxons would have no idea what crucifixion was, hence in writings like the Heliand, the Saxon method is mentioned alongside of the Roman method as kind of an introduction to these new foreign religion's thoughts and methods.
+Saxons hung prisoners of war with rope from trees, and they did not use nails.
+They did use a spear to honor Uuoden (Odin.)

 Here is a Heliand passage showing Heathen and Roman methods of execution in the same sentence, as obviously one can’t be nailed to a cross and roped to a tree at the same time… (translation mine from my published book "The Saxons")